Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Multipath Fading Effects

-Simulated signal strength characteristics for 30 GHz (mmWave) and 2.4 GHz (sub-6 GHz) waves were calculated along a receiver calculation path of length 20 m.
-Two large reflectors are placed perpendicularly to the aperture's normal, with the calculation line placed 1 m in front of them, Fig. \ref{BigFlat} (a).
-The signal strength and reflection characteristics for the 2.4 GHz and 30 GHz signals when both reflectors are completely flat is shown in Fig. \ref{BigFlat} (b).
+Simulated RSS characteristics for 30 GHz (mmWave) and 2.4 GHz (sub-6 GHz) signals were calculated along a receiver calculation path of length 20 m.
+Two large reflectors are placed perpendicularly to the aperture's normal, with the calculation line placed 1 m in front of them, Fig. \ref{BigFlat}(a).
+The RSS and reflection characteristics for the 2.4 GHz and 30 GHz signals when both reflectors are completely flat is shown in Fig. \ref{BigFlat}(b).
 The deep oscillations at the mmWave frequency are due to the slow relative path length variation as the mobile moves in front of the reflector, combined with a reflectivity near unity.
 Each of the $\sim$6 oscillations corresponds to a relative path length change of one wavelength.
 The sub-6 GHz signal only shows a partial oscillation (a little less than 1/2 period) since its wavelength is longer than the mmWave by a factor of 12.5, and the relative path length generated over the distance in front of the reflector is not sufficient for an oscillation.
-Fig. \ref{BigFlat} (c) shows the signal strength and reflection characteristics when the pure-tone frequency is replaced by a band (0.4\% of signal frequency).
+Figure \ref{BigFlat}(c) shows the RSS and reflection characteristics when the pure-tone frequency is replaced by a band (0.4\% of signal frequency).
 This could reflect the bandwidth of data on the signal, for example.
-Fig. \ref{BigFlat} (d) shows the signal strength and reflection characteristics when roughness (0.1 m sub-reflector widths, 0.01 m maximum uniform random sub-reflector offset perpendicular to the reflector surface) is introduced onto the reflectors after breaking them into small sub-reflectors.
-This figure demonstrates that in this type of scenario, while the 2.4 GHz signal does not serve as an adequate early-warning indicator in the perfect-world problem, introducing real-world factors (roughness, averaging) mitigates most of the destructive reflective effects experienced by the mmWave signal, and results in only a false-positive indicator of mmWave signal loss since the longer wavelength signal at 2.4 GHz is less sensitive to the simulated roughness than the mmWave signal.
+Figure \ref{BigFlat}(d) shows the RSS and reflection characteristics when roughness (0.1 m sub-reflector widths, 0.01 m maximum uniform random sub-reflector offset perpendicular to the reflector surface) is introduced onto the reflectors after breaking them into small sub-reflectors.
+This figure demonstrates that in this type of scenario, while the 2.4 GHz signal does not serve as an adequate early-warning indicator in the perfect-world problem, introducing real-world factors (roughness, averaging) mitigates most of the destructive reflective effects experienced by the mmWave signal, and results in only a false-positive indicator of mmWave signal loss since the longer wavelength signal at 2.4 GHz is less sensitive to combined bandwidth addition and simulated roughness than the mmWave signal.

 A realistic scenario where the results of this section apply is that of a mobile user walking in front of a large store-front window when the base station is directly across the street.
 The large, flat window provides a strong specular reflection in the mmWave spectral region.
 The mmWave oscillations are reduced as the reflection becomes less of a back-reflection, that is, as the mobile moves further down the street.
 Our example shows that there is only minimal reduction in these oscillations after 5 meters of travel (where the region of specular reflection from the modeled reflector ended).
 The effect described in this section would be important for tens of meters if the window or windows were that long.